francesco-fiorini/QKDEavesdropperLocalization/README.md

 ## Installation and Usage
 For installation, please refer to the quantum-solver library presented by Daniel Escanez-Exposito in https://github.com/jdanielescanez/quantum-solver.
 The code for this implementation is intended to replace the existing BB84 folder in `quantum-solver/src/crypto`.
-Therefore, it is required to replace the mentioned folder with the current package bb84Localization and rename the latter as "bb84".
+Therefore, it is required to replace the mentioned folder with the current package 'code' and rename the latter as "bb84".

 ## Features
 - Implementation of fiber-based BB84 QKD protocol